Short Story Ideas

 Two variants:

 One lets you slow physical aging.
 Perhaps it is how we greatly extend life expectancy--slow down the aging processes, starting at age one.
 So a twenty year old looks like a ten or twelve year old.
 Physically is a ten or twelve year old.
-Intellectually--twelve year olds are as bring as adults, they just don't know as much.
+Intellectually--twelve year olds are as bright as adults, they just don't know as much.
 But this one does.
 Emotionally?
-But it gets you to 180.
+But it gets you to age 180.

 The other is much less radical.
 Kittens are more fun than cats.
 If only they remained kittens longer.
 Much longer.
 Wonders of modern medicine.